-All members of staff have been provided with a copy of part one of KCSIE, 2021 which provides an overview of safeguarding duties and responsibilities.
-School leaders will read the entire document.
-All members of staff who work directly with children should at least read Part 1 and must sign to confirm that they have read and understood.
-There is a condensed version of Part 1 in Annex A of KCSIE 2021 that should be read by certain staff who do not directly work with children in these roles:
+All members of staff have been provided with a copy of part one of KCSIE, 2022 which provides an overview of safeguarding duties and responsibilities.
+School leaders and governors must read the entire document.
+All members of staff who work directly with children should at least read Part 1 and Annex B and must sign to confirm that they have read it.
+A safeguarding questionnaire may be used to test their knowledge following the annual INSET training.